 Santolina spp.
 Lavender Cotton 6-10 Yellow

 These are just a few select perennials for starters.
 Any of these will grow best with drip irrigation in the arid West.
 You might also plant spring bulbs and wildflowers, which are already naturally adapted to survive fire due to their seasonality; they bloom and grow in the low-fire season.
 Succulents are also recommended because they contain so much water, they rarely burn.
 In wetter areas, low fuel volume options include bearded iris (Iris hybrids), sea thrift (Armeria maritima), and many other beauties.

-To boost flower production in your newly planted low-fuel-volume flowers this year, generously work Black Gold Garden Compost Blend into the soil to increase water holding capacity, drainage, and fertility.
+To boost flower production in your newly planted low-fuel-volume flowers this year, generously work Black Gold Garden Compost Blend or Just Coir into the soil to increase water holding capacity, drainage, and fertility.
 This superior growing amendment is also OMRI Listed for organic gardening.